mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 **Testing in a Notebook**

 When I imported the module directly in a Databricks notebook and invoked `predict_stream()` manually, everything worked perfectly.
 Responses streamed back in real time, and each run produced a complete MLflow trace showing every chunk of output.
-The trace even captured each piece of information emitted by the model — token by token.
+The trace even captured each piece of information emitted by the model, token by token.
 At the end of the run, I navigated to the **Events** section to show each chunk in sequence.

 <div class="video-wrapper">
     <video controls playsinline>